SELF-REFERENCE

 20. Here I am: I say that I am a false statement.

-correct and so you must be true.
-But if you are true then you lied (for you
+and so you must be true.
+But if you are true then you lied (for you said that

-said that you are false) and so you must be false.
-In short: you are true if and
+you are false) and so you must be false.
+In short: you are true if and only if

 23. That’s one way of putting it.
 But there are